gugan-s6/selenium-demo-project/README.md

 ## Prerequisites
 Ensure the following software is installed:
-1.Java Development Kit (JDK) (version 8 or later) 2.Maven (build automation tool)
+1. Java Development Kit (JDK) (version 8 or later)
+2. Maven (build automation tool)
-3.ChromeDriver, GeckoDriver, or other WebDriver binaries matching your browser versions.
+3. ChromeDriver, GeckoDriver, or other WebDriver binaries matching your browser versions.
-4.A supported browser such as Chrome, Firefox, or Edge.
+4. A supported browser such as Chrome, Firefox, or Edge.

  ## Setup and Execution
 1. Clone the repository.